KennyWho/hapi-api-doc-cn/API.md

 - `uri` - an absolute or relative URI used as the 'Location' header value.

-Return value: the current response object.
+返回值: the current response object.

 #### <a name="response.encoding()" /> `response.encoding(encoding)`

 Sets the string encoding scheme used to serial data into the HTTP payload where:
 - `encoding` - the encoding property value (see [node Buffer encoding](https://nodejs.org/api/buffer.html#buffer_buffers_and_character_encodings)).

-Return value: the current response object.
+返回值: the current response object.

 #### <a name="response.etag()" /> `response.etag(tag, options)`